M0nicah/jossie-ecomm/CONTRIBUTING.md

 ---

-**Thank you for contributing to Jossie Fancies!
+**Thank you for contributing to Jossie SmartHome!
 Your efforts help us build better e-commerce experiences for everyone.** 🙏